Playing now

 The reform is straightforward in principle.

 Most sole traders already use the tax year as both their accounting and basis period, of course, so these changes will not affect them.
-But those that have different accounting periods—such as 1 January to 31 December—will use 2023/24 as a transition period.
+But those that have different accounting periods—such as 1 January to 31 December—will have 2023/24 as a transition period.

 In other words, and only for those businesses with accounting periods that don’t match the tax year, this particular basis period will be longer than 12 months.